 Created by Stan Sakai as an homage to japanese culture and cinema, Usagi Yojimbo sits among the cult comic books of the 80s.
 Still being published today, the episodic comics revolve around the adventures of an antromoporphic samurai rabbit, with a mature and serious approach to japanese folk legends and classic Kurosawa movies.

-Because of the success of cartoon rabbits (hey Roger!) in the late 80s, the comic became popular, with Usagi appearing alongside the Ninja Turtles and having a tie-in game.
+Because of the success of cartoon rabbits (Roger Rabbit first among them) in the late 80s, the comic became popular, with Usagi appearing alongside the Ninja Turtles and having a tie-in game.
 Weirdly enough, that was all the media excursions the character deserved, we never even got a full length movie.
 The action adventure game closely follows the comics’ themes and tone.
 Incredibly enough, instead of a cheap tie-in product with little to no relevance, Usagi was among the few comic book characters of the time to get a “perfect” game.

 How did they manage such an incredible feat?
 Well, let’s find out…

 Released in 1988 for the Commodore 64, then ported to Zx Spectrum and Amstrad CPC, Samurai Warrior was published by Firebird and developed by Beam Software, which at the time was the trio of Doug Palmer, Paul Kidd (of Shadowrun fame) and Russel Comte, with Neil Brennan doing the music.
 It plays like a classic 2D beat ‘em up: the player manoeuvers Usagi, starting from his house and going on about his day.
 Nothing special plotwise, everything feels true to the episodic nature of the comic book, it is also possible to visit his house for a short “practice” session.